Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 The arrival of the SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) virus in 2019 brought a lot of uncertainty and many questions for both physicians and the general population.
 As the COVID virus spread, positive cases, hospitalizations, and deaths rose quickly.
-While many have since recovered, they are now learning about an additional complication of the SARS-CoV-2 virus: Long COVID.
-Long COVID, also known as PASC (Post-Acute Sequelae of SARS-CoV-2 Infection), refers to the continuing, reoccurring, or new long-term symptoms that occur in patients already recovered from an initial COVID infection.
+While many have since recovered, others are facing an additional complication of the SARS-CoV-2 virus: Long COVID.
+Long COVID, also known as PASC (Post-Acute Sequelae of SARS-CoV-2 Infection), refers to the continuing, reoccurring, or new long-term symptoms that occur in patients already recovered from an initial acute COVID infection.

 RTHM, led by Chief Medical Officer Jennifer M. Curtin, MD, is here to provide treatment and education for those experiencing general symptoms of Long COVID, suffering from common comorbidities, or taking care of someone experiencing these symptoms.
 The battle against Long COVID has just begun, but here at RTHM we understand what it is like to live with disabling conditions that are often overlooked or misunderstood, and the team at RTHM is here to let you know you are not alone!